Christian M. 7 min read

 ADSL broadband

-Remaining ADSL connections need to be weary that it is one of the most vulnerable technologies due to its lack of bandwidth, lessened firmware support, outdated hardware and the more manageable disruption and interception of its electrical signals.
+Remaining ADSL connections should be aware that it is one of the most vulnerable technologies due to its limited bandwidth, reduced firmware support, outdated hardware, and the more manageable disruption and interception of its electrical signals.

 Here are some details on these risks, as well as things your business can do to mitigate them: